All Episodes

 of the organization, either donate one time, maybe put on

-an event with you, or any kind of large donation.
+an event with you or any kind of large donation.

-How do they all do that well?
+How do they all do that well, We would be

-and they can write us at Contactfamilyheart dot org.
-They
+write us at Contactfamilyheart dot org.

-diagnosed and understand how to help themselves and their families.
+understand how to help themselves and their families.

 Speaker 1 (24:44):